 Create a Growth Mindset.

 “In a fixed mindset, people believe their basic abilities, their intelligence, their talents, are just fixed traits.
-They have a certain amount and that’s that, and then their goal becomes to look smart all the time and never look dumb.
+They have a certain amount, and that’s that, and then their goal becomes to look smart all the time and never look dumb.

-In a growth mindset, people understand that their talents and abilities can be developed through effort, good teaching, and persistence.
+In a growth mindset, people understand that their talents and abilities are developed through effort, good teaching, and persistence.
 They don’t necessarily think everyone’s the same or anyone can be Einstein, but they believe everyone can get smarter if they work at it.”–Carol Dweck (Professor of Psychology at Stanford University and author of the influential Mindset: The New Psychology of Success.)

 3 Steps to a Growth Mindset.

-1. Hear the inner voice of your fixed mindset.
+- Hear the inner voice of your fixed mindset.
 Pay attention to the kinds of things you say to yourself in different types of situations,

-2. Decide how to respond to these thoughts: It’s your choice how you react to the suggestions coming from your fixed mindset.
+- Decide how to respond to these thoughts: It’s your choice how you react to the suggestions coming from your fixed mindset.

-What do you choose a Fixed mindset or a Growth mindset?
+What do you choose a Fixed mindset or a growth mindset?